-Supporting you with Psychotherapy in English (native) and German for individuals and groups.
+Supporting you with Psychotherapy for individuals and groups.

 I use gestalt therapy philosophy and methods.
-As a gestalt therapist, I focus on relationship and dialogue.
-Your therapy sessions are designed to be experiential and motivating.
+As a gestalt therapist, I focus on the therapeutic relationship, phenomenology and dialogue.
+Your therapy sessions are designed to be holistic, experiential and motivating.
 Each session is tailor-made to suit your needs in the here-and-now of the therapy session.
 Sessions may include psycho-education, especially for trauma survivors.
-As the therapeutic process unfolds, I may incorporate the use of creative media like art and music.
-Sometimes we work with dreams.
-My approach centers around your therapy goals, and the search for answers to often difficult questions.
+As the therapeutic process unfolds, I may incorporate the use of creative media like art and music, dreams and body work to sharpen awareness.
+My approach centers around your therapy goals, and the search for answers to often very difficult questions.

 To make an appointment or to enquire about psychotherapy or counseling, contact me.

 Address: 111 North Bridge Road #08-14, Peninsula Plaza, 179098 Singapore.

 I believe in a cross-cultural Psychotherapeutic attitude

 Coming from a multi-cultural background myself, I am aware of issues pertaining to cultural differences.

 Psychotherapy for expat community as well as migrant community in Singapore.
 I provide psychotherapy in German.
 In other foreign languages, I work well with translator.
 My therapy method is accessible to anyone regardless of verbal language hinderances.

 “Therapy” is from the Latin word therapīa, from Ancient Greek θεραπεία (therapeía, “service, medical treatment”), from θεραπεύω (therapeúō, “I serve, treat medically”).
 It is an attempted remediation of a health problem following a diagnosis, usually synonymous with treatment.

 “Psychotherapy” is the treatment of the emotional, physical, relational aspects (i.e. the bio-psycho-social parts) of an individual through the treatment of the psyche.